 When discounts become pervasive, customers start expecting discounts as a routine part of their buying process and the list price loses its sanctity.
 The company should reduce its list price under such circumstances to restore its sanctity.
 The company will be in a better position to know the realized price.
 Salespeople should be able to sell on the merits of the product and on the strength of the relationship that they have with the customers.
 Discounts should be provided in exceptional circumstances only.

-Percentage of Resources Targeted at New and Existing Products
+4. Percentage of Resources Targeted at New and Existing Products

 New products will require a push from salespeople and it should be ingrained in salespeople that at the time of launch of a new product they have to travel those extra miles and give those extra hours to make the launch successful.
-If the launch is very important for the future of the company, salespeople can afford to spend less time in selling the old products for some time.
+If the launch is very important for the future of the company, salespeople can afford to spend less time selling the old products for some time.

-But eventually the customers’ response towards the product will decide the amount of attention that the new product will get.
+But eventually, the customers’ response towards the product will decide the amount of attention that the new product will get.
 If the new product is liked by customers, salespersons will pay more attention to it but if customer response is lukewarm their attention will shift back to their old products.

-Percentage of Resources Targeted at Different Types of Customers
+5. Percentage of Resources Targeted at Different Types of Customers

-Some companies are competent to serve big accounts, i.e. they can afford to charge lower prices and give lot of services to their customers.
+Some companies are competent to serve big accounts, i.e. they can afford to charge lower prices and give a lot of services to their customers.
 These companies dedicate multifunctional sales teams to such accounts.
 Retaining the existing customers is the major responsibility of the sales force.
 Some other companies prefer to serve small accounts which pay full price and do not expect much service from their suppliers.
-These companies expect their salespeople to spend more time in looking for prospective customers than in serving existing customers.
+These companies expect their salespeople to spend more time looking for prospective customers than in serving existing customers.

-Improving Customer and Market Feedback from Sales Force
+6. Improving Customer and Market Feedback from SalesForce

 Some companies compete by launching innovative products.
 Salespeople of such companies have to be adept at sensing customer response to the new launches of the company.
 Detailed and early feedback is important for improving the product.
 They also have to be alert to latent and emerging needs of customers that they can feed to their development team.

-Improving Customer Relationships
+7. Improving Customer Relationships

 Developing and maintaining relationships with customers is expensive and a company need not incur this expenditure on every customer it does business with.
 There are customers who will always buy from the supplier who offers the lowest price.
 Some of them buy too little.
-And more importantly there are industries in which relationships with customers are not important at all.
+And more importantly, there are industries in which relationships with customers are not important at all.

 A company competing on the basis of technological sophistication of its products will buy from a supplier who has the latest technology.
-The supplier would be better off putting money in R&D than investing in relationship with the customer.
-A company has to deliberate if it needs to develop and maintain customer relationships in its industry, and if it has to, it should identify the accounts that deserve the investment in developing and maintaining relationship with them.
+The supplier would be better off putting money in R&D than investing in a relationship with the customer.
+A company has to deliberate if it needs to develop and maintain customer relationships in its industry, and if it has to, it should identify the accounts that deserve the investment in developing and maintaining relationships with them.